brson/toolchain-horizons/REPRODUCING.md

 just validate-results
 ```

-This validates that all five `results.json` files exist and contain valid JSON.
+This validates that all four `results.json` files exist and contain valid JSON.

 ## Viewing Installed Toolchains